Bakery Style Blueberry Muffins with Perfect Crumble Topping

 • Cover with a towel and let the batter rest for 15-20 minutes.
 During this time, preheat the oven to 425°F.

 • Use a large cookie scoop to carefull scoop the batter evenly into the prepared muffin tins almost all the way full.
-Top each muffin with as much crumb topping as you can fit.
+Sprinkle each muffin with as much crumb topping as you can fit.
 You can gently press it into the batter to help it stick, but down't over do it because we want to keep as much air in the batter as possible.

 • Bake muffins in preheated oven for 7 minutes, then reduce the heat to 350 degrees and bake another 11-14 minutes or until a toothpick inserted in the center comes out clean.